 Will services be back to normal the day after a strike?

 We plan to run our normal timetables the day after industrial action takes place.
 However, it’s likely that services will be affected by knock-on disruption while the network gets back to normal.
-Most of this impact is likely to be in the morning due to services not being able to leave our depots until the Network Rail signallers start work.
 We strongly advise customers to check before travelling throughout the period affected by industrial action.

 If the strike is called off, will trains run?